NguyenDanhDung2406/cbir/README.md

 ### Addition

-You can modify the config like feature_extractor (Resnet101, GCN, VGG16, Resnet152), batch_size, top_k, ...
+You can modify the config like feature_extractor (EfficientNetB7, AlexNet, VGG19, Resnet152), batch_size, top_k, ...

 ## Reference